 The third officer is responsible for the upkeep and maintenance of all firefighting appliances (FFA) and life-saving appliances (LSA) on a ship.
 The third mate is a watchstander and customarily the ship’s safety officer and fourth-in-command.
 The third mate is also generally an active participant in fire and boat drills.

 After Deck Cadet to get promoted to Third Officers rank you have to clear the 2nd Mate Exam.
-From the Third officer to Second Officers rank there is direct promotion.
+From the Third officer to Second Officer’s rank, there is direct promotion.
 Then again for promotion to Chief Officer’s rank, you have to appear for the Chief Mate Exam conducted by the Government of India.
-To become captain of the ship to have clear Masters’s Exam conducted by GOI.
+To become captain of the ship, you have to clear Masters’s Exam conducted by GOI.